 ; Islamic art, archaeology and architecture

-; East and Southeast Asian art, archaeology and architectue
+; East and Southeast Asian art, archaeology and architecture

 .
-Publications are collected in all languages.
-Most (although not all) of the Sackler’s holdings are on SOLO
+Publications are collected in all appropriate languages.
+Most of the Sackler’s holdings are on SOLO

 .
 Significant sections of the Sackler are non-circulating.

 Sackler Library sub-collections